Quantization of the Modular Functor and Equivariant Elliptic cohomology: The equivariant sheaf over , and locality:

 As before, the sheaf ${}^k \mathcal{K}^\ast_{\bf T}(\mbox{Y})$ is nothing more than a $\mathcal{N}$-eqivariant constant coefficient system on $\mathfrak{h} \times \Sigma_\C$, with values: ${}^k \K^\ast_{\bf T}(\mbox{Y})$.

-\begin{remark} The ``correct" definition of the complexification of the stack $(i \R_+ \times \mathcal{A}) \qu (\T \ltimes \LbG)$ is dictated by the framework of field theory: it is the ``phase space" or the stack of classical gauge fields in the neighborhood of a circle (or solutions to the equations of motion along germs of cylinders).
-Given second-order equations of motion, classical gauge fields are uniquely determined by the Cauchy data, or points in the tangent bundle of $ \mathcal{A}$ which we denote by $\mbox{T}(\mathcal{A})$.
-The gauge symmetries $\mathbb{G}$ of these classical solutions is given by extending the Gauge group $\T \ltimes \LbG$ along the germ of the cylinder.
-It is a straightforward exercise to check that: $\mathbb{G} := (\T \ltimes \LbG) \ltimes \mbox{Lie}(\T \ltimes \LbG)$, with the action on the space $(i \R_+ \times \mbox{T}(\mathcal{A}))$ described as follows:
+\begin{remark} The ``correct" definition of the complexification of the stack $(i \R_+ \times \mathcal{A}) \qu (\T \ltimes \LbG)$ is understood in the framework of BV-BRST quantization in field theory.
+To begin with, the complexification of the stack $\mathcal{A} \qu (\T \ltimes \LbG)$ should be understood as the ``phase space" or the tangent bundle of $\mathcal{A} \qu (\T \ltimes \LbG)$.
+Given any (well behaved) second-order equations of motion defined on the gauge fields restricted to the germ of a cylinder, the phase space parametrizes the (classical) solutions since these solutions are uniquely determined by the Cauchy data, or points in the tangent bundle of $ \mathcal{A}$.
+This tangent bundle has the form: